It’s not looking good for the healthcare system y’all…but that’s not none of my business!

 I still use these methods today and I love learning new ones.

 The great thing about herbs and plants is, they help you heal yourself in a variety of different ways.
 Don’t like tea?
 You can toss herbs and edible flowers in salads, soups, and mixed greens.

 Check out the list below and let me know how many of these healing “weeds” you’ve seen growing right around you.

 10 Weeds you can use to Heal Yourself

-• Burdock – One of the main ingredients in my LiviTea blend (available in the Queen Maintenance Kit), burdock is also an excellent liver tonic.
+• is it legal to buy prednisone online Burdock – One of the main ingredients in my LiviTea blend (available in the Queen Maintenance Kit), burdock is also an excellent liver tonic.
 Burdock cleanses the blood and helps the lymphatic system to do it’s job – to drain your body and help keep your immune system healthy.
 Burdock is effective in treating for diabetes and has anti–cancer properties.

 Burdock can be cooked, eaten raw or boiled into tea.
 The younger the better as the stems, leaves, and roots become harder with age.
 The young leaves are a delicious, bitter addition to mixed greens and salads.

-• Red Clover – this cute little pink version of the common clover plant is especially good for boosting fertility, soothing painful breasts, and reducing symptoms of PMS.
+• provigil to buy Red Clover – this cute little pink version of the common clover plant is especially good for boosting fertility, soothing painful breasts, and reducing symptoms of PMS.
 It is also used as a cancer preventative, and treatment for whooping cough (moms!).